Frequently Asked Questions

 Transferring into degree studies

-Do I need to submit an admission application to continue studies in Humanities and Social Sciences after Bridging?
+Do I need to submit an admission application to continue studies after Bridging?

-No. If you complete the program with at least 63 per cent, or the Science option with at least 73 per cent, you will be admitted automatically to the University of Toronto, Faculty of Arts & Science, as a Humanities student for the following September session.
+No. If you complete the program with at least 63 per cent, or the Science option with at least 73 per cent, you will be admitted automatically to the University of Toronto, Faculty of Arts & Science as a student for the following September session.

 I have my final grade; what is the next step to select courses for September?